Azure/azure-sdk-for-python/sdk/purview/azure-purview-scanning/README.md

 ## Key concepts

-### Low Level Client
+### Client

-This client is one of our Low-Level clients.
-We highly recommend you read how to use a Low-Level client [here][low_level_client].
+This package offers request builders so you can build http requests and send these requests to the service using the `send_request` method.
+For more information on how to use request builders and our clients, see [here][request_builders_and_client].

 ## Examples